Kane and Abel (novel): Plot summary

 Władek Koskiewicz is born in a forest and raised by a trapper family.
-When he grows up and is found to have exceptional intelligence, Baron Rosnovski asks him to become a companion to his son Leon so Wladek might prove to be a competition to him.
+When he grows up and is found to have exceptional intelligence, Baron Rosnovski asks him to become a companion to his son, Leon, so that Władek might prove to be a competition to him.
 Władek agrees to go to the Baron's castle on the condition that he can bring along his elder sister Florentyna.
 Soon afterwards, World War I breaks out.
-Germans attack Poland and capture the Baron, his staff and son in his castle.
-Leon dies by the hand of a soldier.
-Before dying, the Baron hands Wladek his silver band of authority.
+Germans attack Poland and capture the Baron, his staff, and son in his castle.
+Leon dies by the hand of a German soldier.
+Before dying, the Baron hands Władek his silver band of authority.
 Władek realises, in a twist, that the Baron was his father when he finds that, like him, the Baron also had a missing nipple.
 Florentyna, Władek's beloved sister, who was now his only family, is raped 17 times and killed brutally in front of young Władek by Russian soldiers.

 Władek was then moved to Siberia from where he manages to escape to Turkey after facing many hardships.
 There he nearly loses his hand (a Hudud punishment for theft) for stealing food but is luckily rescued by two British diplomats, owing to the silver band given by Baron which he wore on the hand.
 They transfer him to the Polish consulate from where, with their help, he migrates to America and assumes the name Abel Rosnovski (as inscribed on the silver band).

 He starts his life as a waiter in the Hotel Plaza, while taking night classes in economics at Columbia University.
 While Abel is working there, Davis Leroy, owner of the Richmond group of hotels, is impressed by his work and appoints him manager of his flagship hotel.
 Abel converts the ill-managed hotel to a profit-making one and buys stock in the chain.
 During the Great Depression, the hotel needs a backer and Davis, unable to find one, commits suicide, leaving the remaining shares in the Richmond Group to Abel.
-Before committing suicide, Davis mentions that Kane & Cabot was the bank that didn't support him.
+Before committing suicide, Davis mentions that Kane & Cabot was the bank that did not support him.
 Abel thus plans for revenge and considers Kane his arch rival who was responsible for the death of his closest friend.
 The bank gets him an anonymous backer.
 Abel assumes it to be David Maxton, owner of Stevens' hotel.
 During this time, Abel catches up with his old time friend, George Novak and marries Zaphia—both Polish emigres he had met on the ship-journey to the United States from Turkey in his earlier life.